 Your support needs to grow with the size of your website.
 People browsing your shop have different questions than those checking your documentation, international visitors prefer support in their own language, and you might want to use a different approach mode depending on whether your contacts are using a desktop or a mobile device.

-Our **Widget Routers** make the handling of all these scenarios a breeze.
-You can easily configure rules that select different Widgets depending on the information we have about your Contacts: the section of the website they are on when starting a chat, which country they are from, which language they prefer in their browsers, etc. Managing individual chat setups has never been easier.
+Our **Widget routers** make the handling of all these scenarios a breeze.
+You can easily configure rules that select different Widgets depending on the information we have about your contacts: the section of the website they are on when starting a conversation, which country they are from, which language they prefer in their browsers, etc. Managing individual chat setups has never been easier.

 Multiple simple Routers vs. few complex Routers

 Whether you want to create multiple simple Widget routers with simple rule sets or a few complex Widget routers with many elaborate rule sets is mostly a matter of taste.

 Using few complex Widget routers allows you to manage your Widgets from few configuration items and they’re faster to integrate.
 But overly complex Routers can be hard to understand, which may lead to unwanted behavior.

 Multiple simple Widget routers require more integration work up front since each Router has to be manually integrated into your website (see **Integration** section below).
 Once integrated, however, they can be easier to understand and maintain.